ebabel-eu/learn-docker/README.md

 - Delete an image: `docker image rm learn-docker-image`

 ## todo
+- Setup a mysql database.
 - Read from a database - see tutorial on https://www.raymondcamden.com/2021/04/15/building-a-database-driven-eleventy-site
-- Generate a static page from a template and data from the database
+- Generate a static page from a template and data from the database.
-- Build admin forms to easily manage the data in the database
+- Build admin forms to easily manage the data in the database.
+- Deploy to S3 using the aws command line, like my other sites.